awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

 1. Create an App Mesh virtual router\.
 Virtual routers handle traffic for one or more virtual services within your mesh\.

    1. Save the following contents to a file named `virtual-router.yaml` on your computer\.
-The file will be used to create a virtual router to route traffic to the virtual node named `my-service-a` that was created in the previous step\.
-The controller will create the App Mesh virtual router and route resources\.
+The file is used to create a virtual router to route traffic to the virtual node named `my-service-a` that was created in the previous step\.
+The controller creates the App Mesh virtual router and route resources\.
 You can specify many more capabilities for your routes and use protocols other than `http`\.
 For more information, see [Virtual routers](virtual_routers.md) and [Routes](routes.md)\.
 Notice that the virtual node name referenced is the Kubernetes virtual node name, not the App Mesh virtual node name that was created in App Mesh by the controller\.

       ```
       apiVersion: appmesh.k8s.aws/v1beta2